mkjaergaard/opendaq-python/docs/usage.rst

 In this example, openDAQ is attached to the USB port named ttyUSB0.

-If you are working in Windows, the name of the port will be like `COMxx` instead of `/dev/ttyUSBxx`.
+If you are working in Windows, the name of the port will be something like `COMxx` instead of `/dev/ttyUSBxx`.
 You can check the port in Control Panel->System->Device Manager.

-Now, with the object a created, we can start working with it.
+Now, with the object *daq* created, we can start working with it.
 If you want to close the port, simply type the following:

  .. code:: python

-  a.close()
+  daq.close()

 ADC reading (Command-Response mode)